-Vertical pushes are the best shoulder exercises.
+The best shoulder exercises are standing overhead presses and handstand presses.
 They build the strength and muscle mass of the deltoids, trapezius and triceps.

-In the Elastic Strength program you build the strength and size of the shoulders with the standing overhead press (a.k.a. the press) and, if you desire, handstands.
-The standing press is essential (unless you are unable to do it due to injury) while the handstand training is optional.
+In the Get Strong! program you build the strength and size of the shoulders with the standing overhead press (a.k.a. the press).

 The standing overhead press is a fundamental exercise for building strength and size of the shoulders and arms.

 The standing overhead press is better than the handstand for progressing in vertical pushing strength because it is more easily scaled and incrementally progressed than any handstand or handstand press variation.

 You will do the standing overhead press because it increases the strength of your base and teaches you how to use your body as a unit to transmit force from your feet through your torso to your arms.